Medication Search - Klean-Prep

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

-What form(s) does the Klean-Prep medication come in?
+What form(s) does Klean-Prep come in?

 Klean-Prep is no longer being manufactured for sale in Canada.
 For brands that may still be available, search under polyethylene glycol 3350 – electrolytes.
 This article is being kept available for reference purposes only.
 If you are using this medication, speak with your doctor or pharmacist for information about your treatment options.

-How should I use the Klean-Prep medication?
+How should I use Klean-Prep?

 The usual dose for adults is 4 L of solution taken by mouth prior to the procedure that is being done.